bobbyowolabi/rowolabi.github.io/_drafts/on-channeling-your-natural-genius-zone.md

 header: On Channeling Your Inner Genius
 ---

-Often times a barrier to starting a blog, or any public undertaking, is thinking that you don’t have anything to say.
+Often times a barrier to starting a blog, or any public undertaking, is the thinking that one has nothing to say.
 Or rather, ‘what I have to say isn’t deep enough.’
 The truth of the matter is that we all have strengths; we tend to trivialize and take them for granted.

-Sam Newsome, a soprano saxophonist [0], describes these strengths as our natural genius zone [1].
+Sam Newsome, a soprano saxophonist [[0]](#0), describes these strengths as our natural genius zone [[1]](#1).
 As he puts it:

-“This is an ability to do or understand something that you seem to be able to do better than most--that thing which feels very natural.
-Simply put, this is an ability that seems too easy.”
-1
+> “This is an ability to do or understand something that you seem to be able to do better than most--that thing which feels very natural.
+Simply put, this is an ability that seems too easy.” [[1]](#1)

 We all have a natural genius zone.